 Reality: Retailers data makes informed decision making possible.
 Because of the timeliness of their data creates an inequity where retailers can leverage knowledge to shape manufacturer’s pricing and promotions for their benefit.

 “At this point in time, private brands have never been more critical to retailers’ strategies,” says Carol Spieckerman, a retail strategist and trainer.
 “Digital has driven the ubiquity of national brands, so price comparisons are a click away.
 Private brands are one of the only ways to differentiate, drive destination shopping and blur price comparisons.”

 Walmart’s Great Value label is America’s largest food brand.
 Doug McMillon, President and CEO of Walmart, says “If we have engineered our specs so that you really love our granola, then there’s a loyalty that passes not just through the store but into the e-commerce business as well.”
 “Product-driven loyalty becomes even more important that it was in the past.”

 Kroger generates more than $20 billion a year from its private-label brands.
 “Our private brand is shaping the way we redefine the grocery customer experience,” Robert Clark, Kroger’s senior VP of Merchandising said.
 In Kroger’s third quarter 2017 earnings report, their private brand portfolio delivered strong results, making up 28.2 percent of unit sales and 25.6 percent of sales dollars.

-Strategy and Promotion
+Trade Strategy and Promotions